 "The team has done very well so far," he commented.
 "I don’t think we deserved the defeat against Chelsea; we deserved at least a point.

-He added, "We have proved that we are capable of fighting teams like Man City, Man United, Tottenham and Chelsea.
+"We have proved that we are capable of fighting teams like Man City, Man United, Tottenham and Chelsea.
 There’s a big future for us."

 The former Malaga and Villarreal star also revealed he enjoys playing against his Spanish compatriots in the Premier League.